The Raw Journey

 I heard raw is dangerous and not safe, is this true?

 We are going to stay no here.
 However, we always recommend using your intuition and common sense.
 If it smells and feels off, don't feed it.
 We all have left a bag out or didn't use the food before the three days, and those cases just tossed it to be safe.
 The truth is, dogs and cats are built for this.
 They have a shorter digestive tract so bacteria can't set up shop and have higher pH levels in their stomach to kill bacteria.
 This all points towards an ancestral evolution, raw fed or not.
-Anything can be dangerous if used/done incorrectly, have any doubts?
+Anything can be dangerous if used/done incorrectly, still have doubts?
 Just email us any questions you have.

 How do I talk to my vet about raw?